QuantitativeEcologyLab/ndvi-stochasticity/to-do.md

 # PRIORITY

+- test aggregation with sardinia example (plot preds vs preds for original model and aggregated):
+  - DS
+  - MRF
+  - MRF aggr
+  - bottom row:
+    - comparison of preds vs preds (not aggr vs aggr)
+    - raster of difference of spatial terms
+    - var estimates of two models

+- run afrotropics next, then islands

 - need to re-run all scripts:
   - create objects of global cell ids and neighbors
   - split data by continents (not splitting neighbors by continents)